Empowering WebAssembly with Thin Kernel Interfaces: Discussion and Future Outlook

-\paragraph{The dream of verifying the whole tower} Software verification has made great strides, as fully-verified kernels~\cite{SEL4}, compilers~\cite{CompCert}, and libraries~\cite{Hacl} are now penetrating mainstream technology.
-Efforts in software verification of native binaries are underway~\cite{SyscallVerification}, underpinned by work on formally specifying instruction sets~\cite{ArmSemantics,ArmSemanticsPopl} using formal semantics; the semantics of system calls are also a subject of research~\cite{TransValidOS}.
-As Wasm has well-specified semantics and with engines undergoing verification research, it may be possible in the near future to combine machine-checked proofs of Wasm module properties~\cite{IrisWasm} with verified compilers, runtime systems and kernels to achieve the holy grail of verification: a tower of proofs that certify a program and its entire software stack.
+\paragraph{Full-Stack Software Verification} Verification of native binaries~\cite{SyscallVerification} underpinned by formally-specified instruction sets~\cite{ArmSemantics,ArmSemanticsPopl} and syscall semantics~\cite{TransValidOS} have recently show great promise.
+Similar efforts directed towards Wasm with machine-checked proofs of modules~\cite{IrisWasm}, fully-verified kernels~\cite{SEL4}, compilers~\cite{CompCert}, and libraries~\cite{Hacl} show promise to achieve the holy grail of verification: a tower of proofs to certify a program's entire software stack.

-\paragraph{Letting languages use the sharp knives too!} Wasm modules can only do what their imported APIs allow.
-This is a double-edged sword: it provides for excellent sandboxing, but constantly limits Wasm applications by their system APIs.
-With many programming languages now targeting Wasm, will they always be at the mercy of what Web APIs and WASI allow?
-We maintain that since Wasm is an abstraction over hardware, programming languages should be able to make full use of the platform they target, including using the sharp knives of low-level system calls.
-It's up to layers higher in the stack to define abstractions and libraries that make the low-level interface usable, more convenient, and safer.
+\paragraph{Improving Language Targetability} We maintain that Wasm is an abstraction over hardware, rather than a specific security model for systems.
+Programming languages that target Wasm should enjoy memory safety but allow full feature-completeness, which often include low-level system calls.
+As more languages target Wasm, they cannot remain at the mercy of only what Web APIs or WASI allow; there must be flexibility to allow custom security layers higher in the stack to define abstractions that make the low-level interface usable, convenient, and safer.

-\paragraph{Attenuating, auditing, and interposing on \sysname calls} Like any Wasm API, \sysname calls can be interposed on by libraries that log, restrict, profile, or fault-inject.
-Unlike native Linux syscalls which are specified by a runtime syscall number, \sysname calls are bound by name, allowing both static and dynamic policies in the future.
-Restricted subsets can be specified, allowing some platforms to offer a limited interface for simplicity or security.
-Many tools aimed at enhancing security at the syscall layer, e.g. \texttt{seccomp}~\cite{seccomp} and Draco~\cite{Draco}, are hence complementary to this work.
+\paragraph{Expansion and Interposition of Syscalls} \sysname already implements most ``high-importance'' Linux syscalls~\cite{Loupe} including core OS features that require a custom bridge to Wasm.
+Our analysis of the remaining Linux API suggests that most can be added as simple pass-through calls (Sec.~\ref{sec:beyond_linux}).
+Additionally, calls through Wasm can easily be interposed on by libraries that log, restrict, profile, or fault-inject.
+Unlike native syscalls which are specified by a runtime syscall number, Wasm syscalls are bound by name, allowing uniform ISA-agnostic static and dynamic policies in the future.
+Many tools aimed at enhancing security at the syscall layer, e.g. Nabla~\cite{Koller2016}, gVisor~\cite{young2019true}, \texttt{seccomp}~\cite{seccomp} and Draco~\cite{Draco}, are hence complementary to this work to enable a restricted subset of secure interfaces.